-Watch those wires!
-Photo © Nautical Sites Media When we wrote about "Man Overboard", and about whether you need a life-jacket or not, the main thrust was all about safety of life at sea.
-But there is a little known fact that you can drown right at the marina - in the most shocking way!
-It is called "ESD" - Electric Shock Drowning...
-A little known, but deadly danger Most mariners are not aware that such a danger even exists other than in the most blatant way.
-If there were an electrical cable thrashing about from a downed power wire, well, it is pretty obvious that whether that happens at the dock or in front of your house, that is a major danger.
+When we wrote about "Man Overboard" in another column, and about whether you need a life-jacket (see story on "Do I Really Need to Wear a Life Jacket?"), the main thrust was all about safety of life at sea.
+But there is a little-known fact that you can drown right at the marina - in the most shocking way!
+It is called "ESD" - Electric Shock Drowning.

+Most mariners are not aware that such a danger even exists other than in the most blatant way.
+If there were an electrical cable thrashing about from a downed power wire, well, it's pretty obvious that whether that happens at the dock or in front of your house, it's a major danger.
 If it happens to knock you off the dock as it paralyzes you, you're going to drown.
 But how about a charge as low 10 milliamps (.010 A)?

-Sources of Stray Currents at the Dock There are two sources of stray current at the marina...
-1. Faulty marina wiring, and 2.
-Faulty wiring on your boat.
+Sources of Stray Currents at the Dock

-At the marina, if there is a non-functioning grounding system, or an improper grounding of the neutralwhite power conductor or just unapproved wiring near the water, there can easily be a charge snaking through the waters of the marina.
+There are two sources of stray current at the marina - faulty marina wiring and faulty wiring on your boat.
+At the marina, if there is a non-functioning grounding system, an improper grounding of the neutral-white power conductor or just unapproved wiring near the water, there can easily be a charge snaking through the waters of the marina.

 Although these are all violations of the National Fire Protection Association's PFPA 303 Fire Protection Standard for Marinas and Boatyards, it will be cold comfort for you if you reach into the water to retrieve your cap and your muscular system is shocked into paralysis.
 The amount of electricity entering the body can be so small that often the post-mortem doesn't catch that stray current was the cause of death.
 "Poor Charlie reached in for his skipper's cap and just kept going!
 He must have been dead when he hit the water because he never even tried to get back on the dock!"

 And it doesn't have to be a marina owner who missed his annual inspection.
 It could be you or your slip mates.
 As the boats get bigger and the electrical systems get more complicated - with generators, inverters, chargers and other such devices - chances of error compound.
-Add in the Do-It-Yourself'er adding a device as an after-market "enhancement" to the boat and you can see the implications.
-And it is all the usual errors - poor groundings, reversed polarities, mixing AC and DC wiring, etc. While such practices are violations of the American Boat and Yacht Council's (ABYC) Standards and Recommended Practices, the boater is not protected from himself or others by required inspections.
+Add in the Do-It-Yourself'er adding a device as an after-market "enhancement," and you can see the implications.
+It's all the usual errors - poor groundings, reversed polarities, mixing AC and DC wiring, etc. While such practices are violations of the American Boat and Yacht Council's (ABYC) Standards and Recommended Practices, the boater is not protected from himself or others by required inspections.
 You just have to be committed to doing it with licensed and experienced help.

 The most unnerving aspect is that if muscles are exposed to charged water, they can become paralyzed, making it impossible to swim or even breathe.
 Drowning happens just that much faster since obviously you can't do anything to aid yourself.

 What Can I Do About It?